-Disclosures related to provisions and contingent liabilities presented in Notes 1.3.1, 1.4, 2, 23 and 50 of the consolidated financial statements
+Disclosures related to provisions and contingent liabilities presented in Notes 1.3.1, 1.4, 2, 26 and 53 of the consolidated financial statements

-On December 31, 2016, the balance of Provisions amounted to Euro 220.850 thousand (2015: Euro

-The audit procedures for this matter included the understanding and evaluation of the processes and controls established by the Bank with regard to the approval, registration and monitoring of these matters, as well as the assessment of the methodologies, data and assumptions adopted by the Administration in the assessment and quantification

-323.090 thousand), and is intended to cover liabilities associated in particular to the post-employment benefits specific to some members of the Bank's Board of Directors, restructuring plans, tax contingencies, legal proceedings in progress and other specific risks arising from the Bank's activities, as well as situations associated with the acquisition of a significant part of Banif's activity in 2015 (see key audit matter "Business acquisition - resolution measure applied to Banif below).
-In these situations. the Bank's management is forced to make complex estimates and judgments about the likelihood of materialization and quantification of the amounts of liabilities that may result from the litigation and contingencies to which the Bank is a party and to that extent this was a matter considered relevant for the purposes of our audit.
+On December 31, 2016, the balance of Provisions amounted to Euro 231.774 thousand (2015: Euro 337.223 thousand), and is intended to cover liabilities The audit procedures for this matter included the understanding and evaluation of the processes and controls established by the Group with regard to the approval, registration and monitoring of these matters, as well as the assessment of the methodologies, data and assumptions adopted by the Administration in the assessment and quantification of contingencies and in the eventual recognition of associated in particular to the post-employment benefits specific to some members of the Group's Board of Directors, restructuring plans, tax contingencies, legal proceedings in progress and other specific risks arising from the Group's activities, as well as situations associated with the acquisition of a significant part of Banif's activity in 2015 (see key audit matter "Business acquisition - resolution measure applied to Banif" below).
+In these situations, the Group's management is forced to make complex estimates and judgments about the likelihood of materialization and quantification of the amounts of liabilities that may result from the litigation and contingencies to which the Group is a party and to that extent this was a matter considered relevant for the purposes of our audit.